Dennis Chew

-Dennis Chew Chong Kheng (born 15 August 1973), also known as Zhou Chongqing, is a Singaporean radio deejay, actor, variety show host and singer.
-Chew is known for playing Aunty Lucy, a character which requires him to cross-dress as a middle-aged woman in the variety show Paris and Milan.
+Dennis Chew Chong Kheng (born 15 August 1973), also known as Zhou Chongqing, is a Singaporean radio deejay, actor, variety show host, businessman and singer.
+Chew is known for playing Aunty Lucy, a character which requires him to cross-dress as a woman in the variety show Paris and Milan.

-Early life and education
+Early life

 Chew studied at the former Pearl's Hill Primary School and Tuan Mong High School (predecessor of Ngee Ann Secondary School).
-At 13, Chew performed in the musical and children's television programme 《成语50》(Chinese Idioms 50).
-At 14, he was talent scouted for a commercial for Yakult because of his cute looks.
+At 13, Chew performed in the musical and children's television programme Chinese Idioms 50 成语50.
+At 14, he was talent scouted for a commercial for Yakult.
 He was part of the first batch of students in the teen acting classes organised by the Singapore Broadcasting Corporation during the late 1980s.
-In 1991, he played a substantial role in the TV drama The Future is Mine (锦绣前程).
+In 1991, he played a substantial role in the TV drama The Future is Mine 锦绣前程.

 After serving his National Service, Chew went on to Shatec to get a Diploma in Hotel Management as he realised during NS that it is important to further his studies.

-In April 2022, Chew returned to study and enrolled in Ngee Ann Polytechnic to pursue a diploma in Chinese Media and Communication.
+In 2025, Chew graduated from Ngee Ann Polytechnic with a diploma in Chinese media and communication.